vprusso/qustop/docs/tutorials.open_problems.rst

 .. note::

     When :math:`\alpha = \beta = \frac{1}{\sqrt{2}}`, the ensemble :math:`\eta`
-    is consists of the Bell states.
+    consists of the Bell states.
 In this case, it is known that the closed-form entanglement cost is

     .. math::
         \frac{1}{2} \left(1 + \sqrt{1-\epsilon^2}\right).